 Originality.AI is highly accurate at detecting AI content, but with high false positive rates, it needs to be taken with a huge grain of salt.

 Given that they focus on creating content that can pass AI detection tests, they have a vested interest in creating an accurate AI detection tool.
 They’ve made that tool available on their website for everyone to use.
 As far as free tools go, it’s pretty great.

 Content at Scale’s AI detector is super simple: it contains a simple text box to input your content and outputs a percentage real / percentage fake score.

 Like most tools on this list, there are no details on which part of your content is AI-generated.

-It can be a fantastic tool if you’re willing to paste in your content 400 words at a time.
+It can be a fantastic tool, especially if you don’t want to deal with Originality.AI’s false positives.
 Here are the top benefits of using it:

 As mentioned above, Content at Scale offers their AI detector completely free.
 They use it as a lead generator for their AI content generation service.
 That service ranges from $150/month (for four posts) to $1,500/month (for 100 posts).

 Content at Scale offers one of the best AI content detectors if you’re looking for something quick, easy, and most importantly, free.
 This makes it useful for anyone who needs to check a few quick pages.